marsfoundation/sparklend-deployments/README.md

 ### To Run

-Run `./validate-deploy.sh path/to/broadcast.json` (Be sure to `forge build` with proper settings first)
+Run `./validate-deploy.sh path/to/broadcast.json --local` (Be sure to `forge build` with proper settings first)

 If you want to delete previously verified contracts then run `rm -rf /tmp/sourcify/repository/contracts/*`